 ⭐ Rolls-Royce Safety Features

-• Advanced driver assistance systems including autonomous emergency braking
+• Advanced driver-assistance including autonomous emergency braking

 • Night vision with pedestrian detection on selected models